jibreil/kingk22/content/post/tada.md

 tags = ["keyboards", "programming"]
 +++

+> Thanks to [Mechanical Keyboard Info](https://mechanicalkeyboardinfo.com/) for the cover image.

+---

 The TADA68 can be programmed using [EasyAVR](https://github.com/dhowland/EasyAVR) which provides a simple GUI and can generate the required `.bin` file for the TADA68 but it is not as configurable as QMK nor does it have as many features and keycodes as QMK.
 Because of this, some people may opt to use QMK for their keyboard if EasyAVR does not have functionality that they require and this guide will outline how to do this.

 ## Step 1: Setup QMK